hblovo/MLops/pre-materials/README.md

 ### 1. Configure your local environment
 #### If you're using Linux or macOS...
 You can use your host system to set up your local environment as described [here](./docs/local_env_without_vm.md).
-(The commands in the instruction are based on Linux, feel free to adapt them to fit your need if you're using macOS.)
+(The commands in the instruction are based on Linux, feel free to adapt them to fit your need if you're using macOS.
+For example, the version and build strings can be removed and some packages that are are not supported for MacOS need to be removed as well.
+An example yaml can be found [here](./docs/mlops_env_no_builds.yaml)).

 #### If you're using Windows
 - We recommend using a pre-built image to create Ubuntu VM following [this instruction for using VM](./docs/local_env_vm.md).